arnoldt100/anansi/documentation/source/Classes/Simulation.cpp.rst

 Simulation Documentation
 ########################

-An abstract base class that functions as the interface for simulations.
+An abstract base class that functions as the interface for all derived simulations, e.g. MolecularDynamics.
+This abstact base class is visitable all classes in the derived hierarchy must insert DEFINE_VISITABLE to be visitable.

 ======================
 Interface Header Files